beancount/docs/docs/how_we_share_expenses.md

 ### My Child Expenses in Kyle’s own Ledger<a id="my-child-expenses-in-kyles-own-ledger"></a>

 Now, because we’re considering Kyle’s expenses a project of his own, I have to maintain a set of ledgers for him.
 I automatically pull the transactions I described in the previous section from my personal ledger and automatically convert them to a file dedicated to his dad (me).
-This is done by calling the [<span class="underline">extract\_tagged</span>](http://github.com/beancount/beancount/tree/master/experiments/sharing/extract_tagged.py) script:
+This is done by calling the [<u>extract\_tagged</u>](http://github.com/beancount/beancount/tree/master/experiments/sharing/extract_tagged.py) script:

     extract_tagged.py blais.beancount '#kyle' 'Income:Dad' --translate "Expenses:Kyle:Mom=Income:Mom" > dad.beancount